Payroll deductions: A guide for small businesses

 Pre-tax deductions

 Pre-tax deductions are amounts taken from an employee’s pay before taxes are withheld.
-Taking deductions before taxes lowers an employee’s income subject to tax, which can save them money come tax day.
+Taking deductions before taxes lowers an employee’s taxable income, which can save them money come Tax Day.
 For example, if an employee’s gross pay is $600 a week and they have $100 in pre-tax deductions, they would only pay income tax on $500 per week.

-Pre-tax deductions tend to be related to employee benefits that are tied to tax-advantaged programs.
+Pre-tax deductions tend to be related to tax-advantaged employee benefits programs.

 Common examples include: